 Job Outlook and Salary

 Let’s crunch some numbers and see what kind of salary an accountant can expect to earn a year.
-According to Career Builder, the national average salary for accountants is $68,000.
-In San Francisco, the average pay is nearly $10,000 more at $75,000.
+According to the BLS, the median annual wage for accountants and auditors was $81,680 (May 2024).
+In the San Francisco–Oakland–Hayward metro area, the annual mean wage for accountants and auditors was $117,930 (May 2023).

 The kind of salary you earn is directly impacted by your level of education.
 According to the Bureau of Labor Statistics (BLS), those with a lower level of education can expect to make significantly less than other professionals in the field.
 The bottom earners in the field make $41,400 or less per year, while those with higher education can land in the top 10% of earners, bringing in as much as $119,000 or more per year.